-Gap Children in need of assistance (CINA) records for PK-12 students are not available in the MLDS.
+Children in need of assistance (CINA) records for PK-12 students are not available in the MLDS.
 A "Child in need of assistance" means a child who requires court intervention because: (1) The child has been abused, has been neglected, has a developmental disability, or has a mental disorder; and (2) The child's parents, guardian, or custodian are unable or unwilling to give proper care and attention to the child and the child's needs.
 This is defined in Md.
 Code, Courts and Judicial Proceedings § 3-801(g).
-Reason The MLDS is prohibited by law from including this information under Md.
+The MLDS is prohibited by law from including this information under Md.
 Code, Ed.
 Art. § 24-701(f)(3)(iv).
-Impacts Information on children in need of assistance are an important variable in understanding student outcomes.
+Information on children in need of assistance are an important variable in understanding student outcomes.
 When modeling student outcomes, if these data are not included in the model, relationships between predictors of interest (e.g., course taking) and the outcome (e.g., achievement) may be less accurate than if these data were included in the model.
 Additionally, students involved in juvenile services represent an important at-risk student group.
 Both the Departments of Juvenile Services (DJS) and Human Resources (DHR) have expressed an interest in working with the Center to report on the educational and workforce outcomes of children served by those agencies.
-Resolution Revisions to Md.
+Revisions to Md.
 Code, Ed.
-Art. § 24-701(f)(3)(iv) Feasibility Requires legislative change Status Legislative HB 711 was proposed during the 2020 legislative session and would have required the MLDS Center to add unit record placement data from State-sponsored out-of-home care.
+Art. § 24-701(f)(3)(iv) Data Available - In-Progress Planned HB 711 was proposed during the 2020 legislative session and would have required the MLDS Center to add unit record placement data from State-sponsored out-of-home care.
 Amendments were made to HB 711 and the bill was voted out of committee, however due to the early end date of the legislative session the bill was not passed.
-The bill has been introduced again in the 2021 legislative session as HB 854 and is scheduled for a hearing in the Ways and Means Committee on February 12, 2021.
+The bill was introduced again in the 2021 legislative session as HB 854 and was signed by the Governor, taking effect October 1, 2021.
+Additionally, in 2022 HB 763 removes the restriction for the MLDS Center to receive CINA and Criminal History data.